- Research published in the Reviews of Geophysics, develops the likely range of “equilibrium climate sensitivity” (ECS).

 Since then, despite more than 40 years of research, much improved understanding of atmospheric processes, as well as many more detailed observations, this range has stubbornly persisted.

-Now, bringing together evidence from observed warming, Earth’s distant past and climate models, as well as advances in our scientific understanding of the climate, our findings suggest that the range of ECS is likely to be between 2.6C and 4.1C.
+Now, bringing together evidence from observed warming, Earth’s distant past and climate models, as well as advances in our scientific understanding of the climate, our findings suggest that the range of Equilibrium Climate Sensitivity is likely to be between 2.6C and 4.1C.

 This narrowed range indicates that human society will not be able to rely on a low sensitivity to give us more time to tackle climate change.
 But the silver lining to this cloud is that our findings also suggest that very high ECS estimates are unlikely.